riggerthegeek/ttn-gateway-status/README.md

 Currently, [Slack](https://slack.com) is the only supported recipient.
 To set up your channel, please visit the [Incoming WebHooks](https://slack.com/apps/A0F7XDUAZ-incoming-webhooks) help page.

+# Docker

+You can always run this using the Docker implementation.
+The Docker version is the same as the npm version.
+The setup is identical to above, except that you must set your environment variables in your docker run.

+    docker run --rm -it -e TTN_GATEWAYS=MY_GATEWAY_EUI -e TTN_SLACK=MY_SLACK_URL riggerthegeek/ttn-gateway-status

+This Docker image is also in the hub at [riggerthegeek/ttn-gateway-status](https://hub.docker.com/r/riggerthegeek/ttn-gateway-status).

 # ToDo

  - Add email support
  - Increase unit tests
+ - Automate Docker deployment